AdobeDocs/experience-manager-65.en/help/forms/using/submit-letter-topostprocess.md

 seo-title: Post Processing of Letters
 description: Post Processing of Letters in Correspondence Management lets you create AEM and Forms post processes, such as print and email, and integrate them with your letters.
 seo-description: Post Processing of Letters in Correspondence Management lets you create AEM and Forms post processes, such as print and email, and integrate them with your letters.
-uuid: 40cb349d-6ba2-4794-9ec6-dcab15c35b8d
+uuid: 4163bba9-e82b-4d3e-b1df-909855413a9e
 content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: correspondence-management
-discoiquuid: 9b06c394-8e26-429c-b78f-22afa271aeb3
+discoiquuid: 637342e8-fbdd-4cda-b175-56a805b3b480
-docset: aem65

 ---

-# Post processing of letters and interactive communications{#post-processing-of-letters-and-interactive-communications}
+# Post processing of letters and interactive communications {#post-processing-of-letters-and-interactive-communications}

 ## Post Processing {#post-processing}